3 Tests of the Measurability of Your Goalsby Stacey Barr |

 - Foster opportunities for social interaction in our community to enable greater participation in community life (Baw Baw Shire Council)

 You’ll struggle to find meaningful measures for weasely goals like these, because ‘weasel words’ like efficient, effective, sustainable and quality are not specific enough.
 You must be able to describe the change you’d observe if your goal was achieved.
-For the above examples, de-weasely might produce these results:
+For the above examples, de-weaseling might translate these goals into clear and specific results like these:

 If you can’t observe it in some way, you can’t measure it.